anovio1/tambak/docs/USER_GUIDE.md

-# Phoenix Cache User Guide
+# tambak Cache User Guide

-This guide provides a comprehensive overview of how to use the `phoenix_cache` Python library.
+This guide provides a comprehensive overview of how to use the `tambak_cache` Python library.
 It is designed for Python developers who want to leverage high-performance columnar data compression without diving into the underlying Rust implementation.

 ## 📦 Installation

-To use Phoenix Cache, you need Python 3.8+ and the `maturin` build tool.
+To use tambak Cache, you need Python 3.8+ and the `maturin` build tool.

 1.  **Install `maturin` (if you haven't already):**
     ```bash
     pip install maturin
     ```
-2.  **Install Phoenix Cache:**
+2.  **Install tambak Cache:**
-    Navigate to the root directory of the Phoenix Cache repository (where `pyproject.toml` is located) and run:
+    Navigate to the root directory of the tambak Cache repository (where `pyproject.toml` is located) and run:
     ```bash
     maturin develop --release
     ```
-    This command compiles the Rust extension module in release mode (for maximum performance) and installs the `phoenix_cache` package directly into your current Python environment.
-This allows you to `import phoenix_cache` in your Python scripts.
+    This command compiles the Rust extension module in release mode (for maximum performance) and installs the `tambak_cache` package directly into your current Python environment.
+This allows you to `import tambak_cache` in your Python scripts.

 ## 🚀 Core API Reference

-The `phoenix_cache` library exposes three primary functions for interacting with the Rust core: `compress`, `decompress`, and `plan`.
+The `tambak_cache` library exposes three primary functions for interacting with the Rust core: `compress`, `decompress`, and `plan`.

-### `phoenix_cache.compress(series: polars.Series) -> bytes`
+### `tambak_cache.compress(series: polars.Series) -> bytes`

 Compresses a Polars Series into a compact binary artifact.